 Participation of the parent/guardian as an equal partner of the evaluation team is essential.
-In addition to the family, the preschool team shall also include a group of qualified professionals.
+In addition to the parent/guardian, other members of the Infant/Toddler Early Intervention evaluation team shall include a service coordinator, a qualified professional and other team members as appointed by the family.

 Name Title/Role

 Parent/Guardian

-Preschool El Representative (LEA)
+Parent/Guardian

-Preschool Staff
+Service Coordinator